top of page

 Next, we ran a survey, to understand the Amberley community’s priorities for the Hall refurbishment – you can see the results of the survey here.

-Community feedback identified four priorities and we divided the work into two phases:
+Community feedback identified four priorities and we divided the work into three phases:

 Church Hall Upgrade - Phase 1